JulianRyder01/julianryder01.github.io/_pages/about.md

 I'm Jiajun Wan, You can also call me Julian Ryder.

-I'm a bachelor in GDUT, an independent Musician and a NLP Researcher.
+I'm a bachelor's student at GDUT, an independent Musician and an NLP Researcher.

 My Work
 ======